Sedum Sunsparkler® 'Lime Zinger' Description

-From Sedum breeder, Christ Hansen.
+From Sedum breeder, Chris Hansen.
 Thumbnail-sized leaves of lime green are each surrounded by cherry-red picotee edges.
-Never before has there been a Groundcover Sedum with such colorful contrasting foliage!
-Sedum Lime Zinger brings a totally new look to the groundcover realm of Sedums with its compact 6" tall habit which colorfully spreads to 18" wide in a single year!
+Never before has there been a groundcover sedum with such colorful contrasting foliage!
+Sedum Lime Zinger brings a totally new look to the groundcover realm of sedums with its compact 6" tall habit which colorfully spreads to 18" wide in a single year!

 The attractive foliage display is topped in late summer with brilliant pink blooms which last for several weeks.

 Chris selected Lime Zinger sedum from 1000's of his seedlings he'd been growing and evaluating in his field in west Michigan.
 He considers it a great breakthrough in groundcover sedum breeding.